Operator Splitting with Hamilton-Jacobi-based Proximals: HJ-Prox-based Operator Splitting

 \subsection{Convergence Analysis of HJ-Prox-based Splitting}

 Theorem~\ref{thm:hj_prox_error_bound} \emph{assumes exact integral evaluation}, while in practice we use Monte Carlo sampling to approximate integrals.
 This introduces additional error which we bound in the following result.
-[1]{ Let $f,g$ be proper, LSC, and convex.
+[1]{ Let $f,g$ be proper, LSC, convex and $L$-Lipschitz.
 Consider the HJ-Prox-based PPM iteration given by

 with parameters satisfying the conditions of Assumption~\ref{assump: changeing t}.
 Then $x_k$ converges almost surely to a minimizer of $f + g$. }